tarwn/lessthandot-hugo/blogs/content/posts/2010-02-03-read-from-your-mirror-in-sql-server.md

 ```
 </p>

 Once you have done this the snapshot is available as a read-only, point in time representation of the mirror.
-You can locate the snapshot in SSMS under the “database snapshots” tree located directly under the system databases section.
+You can locate the snapshot in SSMS under the "database snapshots" tree located directly under the system databases section.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/snaps.gif" alt="" title="" width="290" height="224" />